DioxusLabs/blitz/README.md

 This project is licensed under the MIT license.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in stylo-dioxus by you, shall be licensed as MIT, without any additional terms or conditions.